Generic name: midazolam hydrochloride

 Published studies in animals demonstrate that the use of anesthetic agents during the period of rapid brain growth or synaptogenesis results in widespread neuronal and oligodendrocyte cell loss in the developing brain and alterations in synaptic morphology and neurogenesis.
 Based on comparisons across species, the window of vulnerability to these changes is believed to correlate with exposures in the third trimester through the first several months of life, but may extend out to approximately 3 years of age in humans.

-PRINCIPAL DISPLAY PANEL - 2 mL Syringe Label
+PRINCIPAL DISPLAY PANEL - 2 mL Vial Label RL-7447

 Discard unused portion.